 Figure 2: Mobile traffic increase over last seven years.
 Source: Broadband Search

 It is now easy to reach mobile customers, and this has resulted in higher email open rates, mirroring the mobile shift across the digital marketing space.
 Customers now enjoy emails optimized for mobile viewing, and this has gone a long way to improve the CTR and move prospects further down the sales funnel.

-Email marketing is also useful for helping customers stay connected to a brand.
-Those who want to get notified about upcoming promotions and product launches can do so by signing up to receive brand emails.
-Automated workflows allow brands to keep the conversation going and respond to user concerns by directing prospects to the resources that have the information they need.
+Email marketing is also useful for helping customers stay connected.
+Those who want to get notified about upcoming promotions and game launches can do so by signing up to receive branded emails.
+Automated workflows allow your studio to keep the conversation going and respond to user concerns by directing prospects to the resources that have the information they need.

-Another thing that makes email marketing an effective channel for brand promotion is the fact that it allows marketers to make the most of personalization.
-90 percent of a brand’s audience prefers personalized content, and this makes personalization the cornerstone of the best-performing marketing campaign.
+Another thing that makes email marketing an effective channel for promotion is the fact that it allows marketers to make the most of personalization.
+Forbes shows that 90 percent of a brand’s audience prefers personalized content, and this makes personalization the cornerstone of the best-performing marketing campaigns.
 The content should not just feature their names and other personal information, but also capture the browsing and buying habits.

 Email marketing makes it possible to send personalized communication to prospects through segmentation.
 Through segmented lists, marketers can group similar prospects together, thus making it easy to create customized campaigns.
-Throw in personal touches like usernames, and you have content that makes recipients feel like they are the primary focus of the company.
+Throw in personal touches like usernames, and you have content that makes recipients feel like they are the primary focus of your studio.